ESMCI/visualCaseGen/paper/paper.md

 ## Stage Pipeline

-All possible stage paths collectively form the stage pipeline as shown in \autoref{fig:pipeline}, which dictates:
+All possible stage paths collectively form the stage pipeline as shown in

- - The sequence in which configuration variables are presented to the user.
- - The precedence of variables: earlier stages have higher priority over later ones.
+\autoref{fig:pipeline}, which dictates the sequence in which configuration variables are presented to the user, and the *precedence of variables* where earlier stages have higher priority over later ones.
+A complexity arises when the same variable appears in multiple stages.
+This is allowed as long as it is not reachable along the same path within the stage pipeline.
+To prevent cyclic dependencies, the stage pipeline must therefore form a directed acyclic graph (DAG), enabling a consistent variable precedence hierarchy and eliminating the possibility of loops or contradictory variable settings.

 ![The visualCaseGen stage pipeline, starting from the top node (1.
 Component Set) and ending at the bottom node (3.
 Launch).
 The user follows a path along this pipeline based on their modeling needs and selections. \label{fig:pipeline}](stage_pipeline.png)

-A complexity arises when the same variable appears in multiple stages.
-This is allowed as long as it is not reachable along the same path within the stage pipeline.
-To prevent cyclic dependencies, the stage pipeline must therefore form a directed acyclic graph (DAG), enabling a consistent variable precedence hierarchy and eliminating the possibility of loops or contradictory variable settings.

 ## Constraint Graph and its Traversal